MusicalPatterns/playroom/README.md

 # Musical Patterns - Playroom

-The web-based UI for enjoying and experimenting with the patterns.
+The web-based UI for playing (with) the patterns.
+Just call `setupPlayroom` with whichever patterns you want.

 Similar to the `@musical-patterns/cli` repo, upon installation, copies playroom files into the pattern repo.